-Graduate degree programs can be coordinated in ways to secure both licensure and the graduate degree.
+Graduate degree programs can be coordinated to secure both licensure and the graduate degree.
 However, licensure requirements are determined by the Tennessee State Board of Education and are subject to change at the discretion of that Board.
 The licensure requirements in effect at the time of program completion are the requirements for licensure recommendation.

-The Lincoln Memorial University graduate program provides licensure opportunities in three areas:
+The Lincoln Memorial University graduate program provides licensure opportunities in these areas:

-- 1. Educational Administration and Supervision (Instructional Leadership)

-- 2. PreK-12 School Counseling

-- 3. Mental Health Counseling
+- 1. Educational Administration and Supervision (Instructional Leadership) - 2.
+PreK-12 School Counseling - 3.
+Mental Health Counseling - 4.
+Elementary or Secondary Initial Licensure